techtasie/Docker-Deluge-OpenVPN-Owncloud/README.md

 # DockerOpenVPN
-A Realy secure Deluge Container for some realy Private Downloads.
+###### A Realy secure Deluge Container for some really Private Downloads.
+With a Custom container manager.